Morphology-Aware Peptide Discovery via Masked Conditional Generative Modeling: Discussion

 \section{Discussion}

 { \numberline{}Discussion}

-We have developed PepMorph, an end-to-end framework for generating novel, diverse, aggregation-prone peptides, explicitly conditioned on geometric and physicochemical descriptors that govern their assembly morphology.
+We have developed PepMorph, an end-to-end framework for generating novel, diverse, aggregation-prone peptides, explicitly conditioned on geometric and physicochemical descriptors that inform their assembly morphology.
 Our pipeline is extremely successful at generating highly novel and diverse sequences, with $83\%$ of them adopting the intended morphology under targeted conditioning.
-PepMorph addresses a gap in peptide generative modeling by enabling user-specified morphology control through a transformer-based CVAE with a masking mechanism for flexible conditioning on peptide descriptors, whereas prior peptide generators have not explicitly modeled self-assembly~\cite{dasPepCVAESemiSupervisedTargeted2018, szymczakDiscoveringHighlyPotent2023} or provided any morphology goal or conditioning~\cite{njirjakReshapingDiscoverySelfassembling2024a}.
+PepMorph addresses a gap in peptide generative modeling by enabling user-specified proxy-guided morphology control through a transformer-based CVAE with a masking mechanism for flexible conditioning on peptide descriptors, whereas prior peptide generative models have predominantly focused on functional activities such as antimicrobial properties~\cite{dasPepCVAESemiSupervisedTargeted2018, szymczakDiscoveringHighlyPotent2023}, and existing self-assembly-oriented generators have not provided any morphology steering as part of the design objective~\cite{njirjakReshapingDiscoverySelfassembling2024a}.

 A key advantage of PepMorph is that its conditioning mechanism is both descriptor-agnostic and mask-aware: any peptide descriptor with an assignable value (and, optionally, a predictor for validation) can be integrated without changing the core architecture.
 This makes the framework naturally extensible along two axes.
 First, it can easily scale in the sequence space: extending to longer peptides primarily requires additional data and model capacity, while the masked conditioning and autoregressive decoding remain directly applicable.
-Second, it can expand in the morphology space: the same interface can accommodate alternative morphologies by using different and possibly richer descriptors, enabling targets beyond spheres and fibrils (e.g., sheets or nets).
+Second, it can expand in the morphology space: the same interface can accommodate alternative morphologies by using different and possibly richer or higher-fidelity descriptors, enabling targets beyond spheres and fibrils (e.g., sheets or nets).
 The main challenge here lies in quantitatively characterizing more complex morphologies --- an inherently difficult task, as illustrated by the limitations of RMOI.
 Beyond morphology, application-driven properties such as antimicrobial activity, previously used in generative peptide design~\cite{liFoundationModelIdentifies2024, szymczakDiscoveringHighlyPotent2023}, can also be seamlessly incorporated.
 In short, PepMorph provides a reusable scaffold for expanding from short peptides and two morphologies to broader sequence lengths and richer structural or functional targets.